-The Consumer Insurance Contracts Bill 2017 (see 'Update and trends') will introduce proportionate remedies for misrepresentation but retains the remedy of avoidance for fraudulent misrepresentation.
+The Consumer Insurance Contracts Bill 2017, if and when enacted (there is no clear timeline for its implementation), will introduce proportionate remedies for misrepresentation but retains the remedy of avoidance for fraudulent misrepresentation.
 Section 16 of the Bill replaces warranties with suspensive conditions and abolishes basis of contract clauses.
 The effect of the suspensive condition is that the insurer's liability is suspended for the duration of the breach but if the breach has been remedied by the time a loss has occurred, the insurer shall (in the absence of any other defence), be obliged to pay the claim.
 This provision applies to any term however described that has the effect of reducing the risk underwritten by the insurer related to particular type of loss, loss at a particular time, or loss in a particular location.